Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 North Carolina Performance Insights

-- The Tar Heels put up 85.0 points per game (20th in college basketball) while giving up 72.0 per outing (202nd in college basketball).
+- The Tar Heels put up 85.0 points per game (20th in college basketball) while allowing 72.0 per outing (202nd in college basketball).
 They have a +169 scoring differential and outscore opponents by 13.0 points per game.

-- North Carolina prevails in the rebound battle by an average of 4.5 boards.
-It collects 39.4 rebounds per game (69th in college basketball) compared to its opponents' 34.9.
+- The 39.4 rebounds per game North Carolina accumulates rank 68th in the nation, 4.5 more than the 34.9 its opponents collect.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.